Sunwood-ai-labs/IRIS/docs/README.en.md

 </p>

 >[!IMPORTANT]
->This repository's release notes, README, and almost 90% of its commit messages are generated using [claude.ai](https://claude.ai/) and [ChatGPT4](https://chatgpt.com/) through [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), and [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II).
+>This repository's release notes, README, and nearly 90% of commit messages are generated using [claude.ai](https://claude.ai/), [ChatGPT4](https://chatgpt.com/), and tools like [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), and [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II).

 ## 🌟 Introduction

-I.R.I.S (Intelligent Repository Issue Solver) is an intelligent assistant that dramatically improves issue management in your GitHub repository.
-Leveraging machine learning and natural language processing, it automates issue classification, prioritization, and solution suggestions.
+I.R.I.S (Intelligent Repository Issue Solver) is an intelligent assistant designed to dramatically improve issue management in your GitHub repositories.
+Leveraging machine learning and natural language processing, it automates issue classification, prioritization, and solution suggestion.

-This README provides a detailed explanation and step-by-step instructions for getting started, even if you're a complete beginner.
+This README provides a detailed explanation and step-by-step instructions for setting up and using IRIS, making it easy for even beginners to get started.

 ## 🚀 Features

 - **Automatic Issue Labeling**: When a new issue is created, AI analyzes its content and automatically assigns appropriate labels.
-- **Issue Analysis with Multiple AI Models**: Utilizes advanced natural language processing models like Google Gemini AI to deeply understand the content of issues.
+- **Multi-AI Model Issue Analysis**: IRIS utilizes advanced natural language processing models like Google Gemini AI for a deeper understanding of issue content.
-- **Automated Processes via GitHub Actions**: Operates 24/7 without human intervention.
+- **Automated Processes through GitHub Actions**: Operates 24/7 without human intervention.
-- **Customizable Label Management**: Easily define and manage project-specific labels through a CSV file.
+- **Customizable Label Management**: Easily define and manage project-specific labels through CSV files.
-- **Detailed Comment Generation**: Generates insightful comments with detailed analysis for each issue.
+- **Detailed Comment Generation**: Automates the generation of insightful comments providing deeper context for issues.
-- **Change Suggestions**: Provides concrete change proposals based on issues, aiding pull request creation.
+- **Change Suggestions**: Generates specific change proposals based on issues, supporting pull request creation.
 - **Automatic Release Note Generation**:  Generates release notes automatically when pull requests are merged.
-- **Automatic README Update**: Reflects the content of release notes in your README when new releases occur.
+- **README Auto-Update**: Updates the README with release note content upon new releases.
-- **Automatic Release Note Creation on Tagging**: Creates release notes automatically based on the tag associated with the release.
+- **Automatic Release Note Creation on Tagging**:  Creates release notes corresponding to tags automatically when they are added.

 ## 📁 Repository Structure